 To save time before you start making dinner, prepare meals or ingredients ahead of time such as placing frozen items in the fridge to thaw or cut up vegetables the night before.
 If I have meals that use shredded chicken, I’ll plan ahead during the week and fill my crock pot with frozen chicken, let it cook all day, and then shred it.
 This gives me enough chicken for multiple meals during the week.
 Plus, I usually have extra that I can freeze and pull out for meals later.

 If you plan on repeating a meal again the following week, make a double batch of that night’s dinner and freeze one, then the next week you have a meal all ready to go.
 I like to have a few freezer meals that I can pull out of the freezer each week.
-Check out these 12 Favorite Freezer Meal ideas that my family enjoys.
+Check out these 7 Make Ahead Freezer Meals and these 12 Favorite Freezer Meal ideas that my family enjoys.

 I usually decide each morning what meal I want to make for dinner.
 This helps me to know if there are ingredients I can prepare early in the day, or if I have a busy day, then I can throw a meal in the crock pot so it’s ready for dinner.
 By preparing items in advance, it makes the whole dinner process much easier.